Nganga-A/Phase1-project/README.md

 ## Features
 - Search recipes by name
 - Search recipes by the first letter
-- Random meal generator
+- Random meal recipe generator
-- Browse meal categories and areas
+- Browse meal recipes by categories and areas
-- Detailed recipe instructions and ingredients
+- Display detailed recipe instructions and ingredients

 ## Technologies Used
 - HTML